dmouscher/nomic/rules-3.md

 * Energy
 * Technology

-This rule supersedes Rule 321.
-This paragraph is automatically deleted if Rule 321 is amended such that it does not define raw materials.

 ## 387

 All Units and Upgrade Paths Will be located in an easily accessible location, decided by the admin.